DevOpsBootcamp/website/source/files.rst

     Most of the time a file has enough metadata that the OS is able to figure out what type of file it is.
 Unlike some operating systems, Linux does not require (and doesn't care about) a file's extension.
+Also unlike *some* operating systems, most Linux desktop environments will open an unrecognized file in a text editor as plaintext.

 ::